 Showcasing the actual value that the marketing team can bring to the table will align both these functions.
 Organisations with high collaboration levels between sales and marketing teams have a higher chance of exceeding their revenue targets.

 You can read about how to get sales excited about ABM in one of our previous posts.

 Navigating the turbulent waters of marketing is even more difficult than acknowledging its importance.
 But don't worry, you have taken the first step.

-We hope that this article gave you some perspective on why marketing is critical for your success in 2021 and how you can leverage it with efficacy.
-And if you feel you need to offload the tricky stuff because you would instead focus on your core product and services, feel free to contact us!
+We hope that this article gave you some perspective on why marketing is critical for your success in 2024 and how you can leverage it with efficacy.
+And if you feel you need to offload the tricky stuff because you would instead focus on your core product and services, contact us today!